marijnh/Eloquent-JavaScript/01_values.md

 ```

 This one is called the _conditional_ operator (or sometimes just
-_ternary_ operator since it is the only such operator in the
+the _ternary_ operator since it is the only such operator in the
 language).
 The value on the left of the question mark "picks" which of
 the other two values will come out.
 When it is true, it chooses the
-middle value, and when it is false, the value on the right.
+middle value, and when it is false, it chooses the value on the right.

 ## Empty values